 Spend the day with an experienced Musical Futures teacher who has successfully used Musical Futures to grow their department and increase the uptake of music at Key Stage 4.

 The day will also explore two key aspects of the pedagogy and the practicalities skills required to introduce Musical Futures.

 The Informal Learning in the music classroom model aims to enhance student motivation, enjoyment and skill-acquisition in music lessons by tapping into the real-life learning practices of popular musicians.
-It is designed particularly with the Year 9 (13-14) age group in mind, however the informal learning model has been successfully adapted for use across key stages three and four
+It is designed particularly with the Year 9 (13-14) age group in mind, however the informal learning model has been successfully adapted for use across Key Stages 3 & 4.

 Non formal teaching (classroom workshopping) is designed to introduce teachers/practitioners to the process of large-group composition and gain the confidence to attempt this approach, integrating and embedding it into classroom practice.

 - Explore the rationale and structure of key Musical Futures pedagogy – informal learning model (as developed by Professor Lucy Green, Institute of Education) and non formal teaching.

 - Experience the classroom from a students perspective to fully understand both the opportunities and challenges of the approaches.